minprog/programmeren-1/shorts/ide/index.md

 description: A thorough explanation of the command line.
 ---

-# Short: Working in the IDE
+# Working in the IDE

 The CS50 IDE is an online environment in which you can write code, compile your programs and debug those using built-in tools.
 In fact, you are provided with access to a Ubuntu Linux command line, which will be running somewhere in the United States.